sanggggg/Computer-Architecture-PJ4/README.md

 ### Part II: Performance (70 points)

 Once you pass all the test cases, you will get different amount of credits depending on the performance of your code.
 We will express the performance of your code in units of _cycles per pixels (CPP)_.
-THat is, if the simulated code requires _C_ cycles to on the PIPE-Stall processor to change _N_ pixels in the given BMP file, then CPP is _C/N_.
+That is, if the simulated code requires _C_ cycles to complete on the PIPE-Stall processor to change _N_ pixels in the given BMP file, then CPP is _C/N_.

 Since some cycles are used to set up the call to ``bmp_diag()`` and to set up the loops, you will get different CPP values for different combinations of image heights, image widths, and the gap values.
 We will therefore evaluate the performance of your code by computing the average of the CPPs for different parameters.
 If your average CPP is _c_, then your remaining credit _S_ will be determined as follows: